Automaton: Ancient

-In ancient Egyptian legends, statues of divinities, mostly made of stone, metal or wood, were animated and played a key role in religious ceremonies.
-They were believed to have a soul (a kꜣ), derived from the divinity they represented.
-In the New Kingdom of Egypt, from the 16th century BC until the 11th century BC, ancient Egyptians would frequently consult these statues for advice.
-The statues would reply with a movement of the head.
-According to Egyptian lore, pharaoh Hatshepsut dispatched her squadron to the "Land of Incense" after consulting with the statue of Amun.

 There are many examples of automata in Greek mythology: Hephaestus created automata for his workshop; Talos was an artificial man of bronze; King Alkinous of the Phaiakians employed gold and silver watchdogs.
 According to Aristotle, Daedalus used quicksilver to make his wooden statue of Aphrodite move.
 In other Greek legends he used quicksilver to install voice in his moving statues.